fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Is it better to get a degree from a bad school than being self taught?

 > Is it worth learning Wordpress theme development as a beginner?

 > Do JavaScript and Node frameworks like Vue, React, Express, KOA hinder JavaScript skill progression?